kytta/DeUs-Layout/README.md

 # MigrantTastatur

-An English keyboard layout for German residents.
+An English keyboard layout for German residents. **Only macOS is supported now.**

 ## Changes compared to English (US) layout